Aegidius: Historiography

 Aegidius was referred to by numerous titles in primary sources, many of which were contradictory.
 In the Historia Francorum by Gregory of Tours, he is twice called magister militum (Master of Soldiers), although Gregory describes him as being elected rex (king) of the Franks.
 Even more confusingly, Gregory does not give him any title while mentioning his death.
 The Liber Historiae Francorum refers to him initially as rex, but later twice calls him principem Romanorum (the Roman emperor).
 In the 'A' version of the Liber Historiae Francorum, he is called Romanorum rex (King of the Romans) at the time of his death, while the 'B' version calls him Romanorum tirannus (Roman tyrant), implying that he was a usurper.
 The Chronicle of Fredegar calls him comes (count).
 Based on the two references from the Liber Historiae Francorum which refer to him as emperor, and the occasional usage of the title of rex to refer to an emperor, some have asserted that he was in fact an emperor, although this is based upon shaky evidence, and is considered very unlikely by most historians.
-Modern historians give three possibilities for his actual status: The first possibility is that he declared himself king, and was called such by both his own kingdom and external barbarians.
-The second is that he was never called king within his own lifetime, but later folk or epic traditions gave him the title.
-The third is that he was referred to by a Roman title by his subjects, but called rex by barbarians, as it was analogous to the titles of their own rulers.

 Information regarding his place of birth and his son comes from Gregory of Tours, the Chronicle of Fredegar, and the Liber Historiae Francorum.
 His service with Majorian under Aetius is related by Priscus, who also mentions his subsequent influence with Majorian as emperor.
 His elevation to magister militum per Gallias is given by Gregory and Hydatius.
 The loss of Cologne and Trier is provided by the Liber Historiae Francorum, and his encirclement in Arles by Paulinus of Périgueux's Life of St. Martin and Gregory.
-His accusation of treason against Agrippinus, whom he accused of surrendering the empire to barbarians, is known from the Vita Lupicini, which calls the claim maliciously false.
-Priscus also states Aegidius' refusal to recognize Libius Severus, and his threats to invade Italy, and he and Gregory speak to the conflict between Aegidius and the Visigoths.
-His continued dispute with Agrippinus and the Battle of Orleans is granted by Hydatius, Marius Aventicensis, and Gregory.
-The envoy he sent to the Visigoths is spoken of by Hydatius alone.
-Hydatius and Gregory both give the narrative of his death, and Gregory relates that he had invoked the help of St. Martin of Tours while in danger.
-Paulinus praises his bravery, character, and piety.